 7. Lazy Dog Antique Store

-This vintage furniture Chicago store started in 2004 due to the owner’s love for all things unique and ancient.
-They have a huge jewelry collection, mid-century furniture, lightings, chandeliers, lamps, original art, and other artistic sculptures.
+This furniture store started in 2004 due to the owner’s love for all things unique and ancient.
+They have a huge jewelry collection, mid-century furniture, lighting, chandeliers, lamps, original art, and other artistic sculptures.

 8. Wings Resale